 - a.
 Trustee recruitment and diversity It would be expected, unless governing documents dictate another approach, the selection of new Trustees should be undertaken through a competitive process.
 A process that incorporates proactive efforts to secure Trustees who represent a diversity of professional and personal backgrounds. - b.
 Trustee terms of reference Each trustee has written terms of reference explaining their legal duties, commitments to the board and personal liabilities.
 This may be expressed within other documents, for example a Code of Conduct. - c.
 Trustee induction Each Trustee should complete a defined programme of induction, including introduction to the organisation's founding documents; finances, policies and work of the organisation; and CC3, the Charity Commission guidance for Trustees (or similar in other home nations). - d.
-Trustee understanding of responsibilities A code of conduct or similar confirmation to acknowledge a Trustee understands their individual and collective responsibilities to the board and organisation. - e.
+Trustee understanding of responsibilities A code of conduct or similar confirmation to acknowledge a Trustee understands their individual and collective responsibilities to the board and organisation.
+There should also be a confirmation by each Trustee (and senior manager) they are not disqualified from holding office under the wider definition of disqualification that came into force on 1 August 2018. - e.
 Trustee in public life A further measure to promote confidence in the work of charitable organisations, advised by the regulators is for Trustees to adopt the Nolan Principles on Standards in Public Life.
 The Nolan Principles state the holders of a public office in their behaviour, actions and decision-making should be able to demonstrate: selflessness; integrity; objectivity; accountability; openness; honesty; and leadership. - f.
 Trustee training Trustees should be able to refresh periodically their knowledge of the scope and breadth of the work of the organisation. - g.
-Trustee performance A mechanism where the individual performance and commitment of each Trustee is periodically assessed against a set of relevant criteria. - h.
-Trustee time limits A maximum term on the board for a Trustee should be published, together with a rationale if this term exceeds the period of 9 years suggested by regulators.
+Trustee performance A mechanism where the individual performance and commitment of each Trustee is periodically assessed against a set of relevant criteria.
+The Chair of the board should also be subject to some form of periodic review or reflective discussion.

+h.
+Trustee time limits - A maximum term on the board for a Trustee should be published, together with a rationale if this term exceeds the period of 9 years suggested by regulators.
 The form of end- and mid-term reselection procedures used by the board should be agreed and published.